A Guide to the Doctor of Ministry Program Assessment Process

 - After you successfully defend your project, you will be asked to complete an electronic exit survey (exit survey).

-How Your Project and Portfolio (if required) are Assessed
+How Your Project is Assessed

 - When you defend your project an assessment of your learning experience in the project is done.
 A copy of that document will be provided to you.